 This metaphor of the pregnant woman is used many times in Scripture with this being the original source.
 It is always about the resurrection, with Israel being an important part of God’s plan for bringing about the resurrection.
 Israel is the woman, about to give birth.

-to the birth, and not cause to bring forth?" says Yahweh: "shall I
+Shall I bring to the birth, and not cause to bring forth?" says Yahweh:

 Hosea 13:12-13 ESV The iniquity of Ephraim is bound up; his sin is kept in store.
 (13) The pangs of childbirth come for him, but he is an unwise son, for at the right time he does not present himself at the opening of the womb.